 Oh, and I have a gluten free diet tips: this is the only gluten free muffins recipe you will EVER need!
 Just substitute your favorite fruit, chocolate chips, nuts, or anything you like to create a custom muffin recipe you will love.
 And if you love strawberries as much as we do, check out all of my delicious gluten free strawberry recipes.

 I was at the farmer’s market last weekend and I couldn’t resist buying a case of these big, fresh, and juicy organic strawberries.

 The way I calculate things…I get three baskets and my kids get the other three.
 Just to make sure they don’t cheat and eat my “recipe” strawberries, I put them in a container and hid it.

 You will be surprised how easy these are to make!
 (I do want to forewarn you that the music is awful midway.
-I used a freeware clip of music that YouTube says similar to another artists music so they chopped a bunch of it out.
+I used a freeware clip of music that YouTube says is similar to another artists music, so they chopped a bunch of it out.
 I learn something new every day.)